lingkangjie/ProjectManagement/tools/README.md

 2. start new with session name:

     ```console
-    $ tmux new -s myname
+    $ tmux new -s my-session-name
+    $ :new -s my-session-name
     ```

 3. attach to named: